amatiash/svg.intersections.js/README.md

 When checking with a path, first it splits it into line segments and checks a line-line intersection.

-`segmentLength` specifies the lengs of a segment.
+`segmentLength` specifies the length of a segment.

 Longer segment -> faster and less accurate